Principal Career Guide

 - Apply for your teaching license.

 - Obtain a classroom teaching position and gain three to five years of experience as a teacher (note years of teaching experience required may vary).

-- Earn a master’s, specialist, or doctoral degree in education administration or a related subject.
+- Earn a master’s, specialist, or doctoral degree in education administration or a related subject, which in most states must include an administrative internship in order to qualify for licensure.

 - Pass your state’s tests for school administrator licensing.